Atashnezhad/Time_series_project/README.md

 </p>

 AR and ARIMA models typically are well for short-term forecasting.
-These models auto regression part converge to the mean of data for long-term forecasting.
+The auto regression part of these models converge to the mean of data for long-term forecasting.